-Figure 69: Connecting the Pigtail Cable
+Figure 73: Connecting the Antenna Cable to the Pigtail Cable

 Appendix C: Approved Cable Types

 The following cable types have been approved by KVH for use with the TracNet system up to the specified maximum lengths.
 You can also refer to the TracNet Cable Wizard at www.kvh.com/TracNetcables for the latest information.